bioinformaticsdotca/CloudComp_2017/module1_lab.md

 ## Customize Your Virtual Machine

-You will need to upgrade your package index and existing packages by running:
+You will first need to upgrade your package index and existing packages by running:

 ```
 sudo apt-get update && sudo apt-get upgrade